 60%- 3,000 analytical report (submitted on an individual basis)

 ||Feedback is given in written commentary on the briefing and reports and in skills sessions.

 On completion of this course, the student will be able to:

-- Assess and evaluate a specific domain of public policy
+- Critically assess a specific domain of public policy

 - Identify and evaluate options for intervention by policy makers

 |Bradbury, J and Mitchell, J (2005) 'Devolution: Between Governance and Territorial Politics', Parliamentary Affairs 58, 287-302 |